turingschool/lesson_plans/ruby_04-apis_and_scalability/unit_testing_javascript_an_overview.md

 ## A Note on Unit Testing in Rails
   Rails does not make it easy to unit test JavaScript.
 Many developers will test their JavaScript in a rails application only with integration tests for this reason.
 The [Testing JavaScript In Rails](https://github.com/turingschool/lesson_plans/blob/master/ruby_04-apis_and_scalability/testing_javascript_in_rails.markdown) lesson plan is an excellent resource for preparing your testing suite in rails to unit test your JavaScript.

+## Connection to GameTime

+The Game Time Starter Kit comes packaged with some of our old friends.
+[Check out the package.json file.](https://github.com/turingschool-examples/game-time-starter-kit/blob/master/package.json#L27)